Get,

 Image Source: freepik.com

 Hail the Orient.
-Green tea is known all over the world as a sure shot metabolism booster.
-Green tea has catechins, a kind of antioxidant that forces the fat cells to release the fat and help the liver burn off the excess fat.
+Green tea is known all over the world as an aid to boost metabolism.
+Green tea has catechins, a kind of antioxidant that might promote fat cells to release the fat and help the liver burn off the excess fat9.

 6. Whole Grains